The Post-Standard: 21st century

-The newspaper is owned by the Newhouse family's Advance Publications, which also publishes the Staten Island Advance, The Star-Ledger and The Jersey Journal in New Jersey, The Times-Picayune in New Orleans, The Oregonian in Portland, and The Plain Dealer in Cleveland.
+The newspaper is owned by the Newhouse family's Advance Publications, which also publishes the Staten Island Advance, The Star-Ledger and The Jersey Journal in New Jersey; The Oregonian in Portland; and The Plain Dealer in Cleveland.
 The Newhouse family also owns Conde Nast magazines.

-In 2012, Advance established a new business structure and company, Syracuse Media Group, to emphasize its digital future.
+In 2012, Advance established a new business structure and company, Syracuse Media Group, to make a digital push.
 The news/editorial, advertising and marketing staffs were incorporated into that company.
 The offices moved to 220 South Warren Street, Syracuse.
 Support services for The Post-Standard, including the press and press staff, remain in the Clinton Square building at 101 North Salina Street, Syracuse.
-During this announcement the newspaper also announced that beginning on January 1, 2013, the paper would change its delivery to two full-sized editions on Tuesdays and Thursdays along with its normal Sunday edition.
+During this announcement the newspaper also announced that beginning on January 1, 2013, the paper would change its delivery to two full-sized editions on Tuesdays and Thursdays, along with its normal Sunday edition.
 The remaining days of the week would be smaller versions with only two sections.
 In 2015, the Syracuse Media Group name changed to Advance Media New York, reflecting the company's wider geographic ambition.
 News coverage is overseen by Director of Content John Lammers.
 Advertising and marketing are overseen by Michele Sardinia, vice president of digital solutions, William Allison, vice president of sales, and Annette Peters, marketing director.
 Circulation and customer service are overseen by Thomas Brown.

 The circulation of The Post-Standard in the first quarter of 2015 was 120,363 on Sunday, 71,101 on its home-delivered days (Tuesday and Thursday), and an average of 33,000 on its non-delivery days.

 Sean Kirst is a featured news columnist and Bud Poliquin is a featured sports columnist.
 Kirst was the winner of the 2008 Ernie Pyle Journalism Award for human interest writing, given by the Scripps Howard Foundation to the newspaper writer nationwide who most exemplifies the works of Pyle, a famed World War II correspondent.